-A: Cleaning and conditioning is simple.
-Use mild soap and water on a damp soft cloth to wash it, and of course do not submerge it in the water.
+A: Cleaning and conditioning are simple.
+Use mild soap and water on a damp soft cloth to wash it, and of course, do not submerge it in the water.
 You can also use any good furniture wax like Johnson’s Furniture Wax, but do not use automotive wax.
 Automotive wax contains abrasives that will scratch the finish on the wood pepper mills and grinders.
 Trust us our wood pepper grinders and salt mills are made to be used and meant to last for generations.

 You cannot think of it as buying an expensive pepper mill or salt grinder.
 You have to look at it as buying functional pieces of art for your kitchen or dining table that can be used every day.
 Why have a boring pepper mill?

 Q: What is the advantage of wood cutting boards and wood chopping blocks over plastic or glass types?